englischmattis-crypto/graz-cool-spots/README.md

 # Cool Spots Graz: POI Dataset

-A unified point-of-interest dataset of urban cooling spots in Graz, Austria: drinking fountains, parks, churches, libraries, swimming pools, water playgrounds, spray mist installations, and cultural buildings — including a `coole_raeume` flag for the City of Graz's official "Coole Räume" program.
+A unified point-of-interest dataset of urban cooling spots in Graz, Austria: drinking fountains, parks, churches, libraries, swimming pools, water playgrounds, spray mist installations, and cultural buildings, including a `coole_raeume` flag for the City of Graz's official "Coole Räume" program.

 **291 records · 8 categories · 12 attributes · 15 official "Coole Räume"**

-For full documentation — schema, data sources, collection method, use cases, and license details — see [`about.html`](about.html) or the [published dataset page](https://englischmattis-crypto.github.io/graz-cool-spots/about.html).
+For full documentation: schema, data sources, collection method, use cases, and license details.
+See [`about.html`](about.html) or the [published dataset page](https://englischmattis-crypto.github.io/graz-cool-spots/about.html).

 ## Files